-If you decide to go with 16GB in total, you should always opt for two sticks of RAM.
+If you decide to go with 16GB in total, you should always opt for using two sticks of RAM together (dual channeling).

-The reason behind this is dual channeling, which will probably give you the highest FPS increase in terms of raw RAM performance.
+The reason behind this is dual channeling will probably give you the highest FPS increase in terms of raw RAM performance.

 Dual channeling is always better because the memory controller on the CPU can read both sticks of RAM in parallel.

 This essentially means doubling the bandwidth, which gives your system more speed and reduced latency.